 My cousin recommended this book as one of the few fiction books she feels accurately captures what it was like to grow up in Alaska in the late 20th century.
 Hannah has Alaska cred too, in the 1980’s her parents co-founded the Great Adventure Lodge in Sterling, Alaska.

 The novel begins in 1974 when a Vietnam vet, Ernt Allbright, suffering from PTSD discovers he has inherited a cabin and 40 acres outside of Homer.
 The inheritance is good timing, Ernt is recently unemployed and not for the first time; he also can’t manage his drinking.
-Believing the inheritance is a good omen he moves his wife and young daughter, Leni, into the wilderness outside of Homer into a ramshackle cabin.
+Believing the inheritance is a good omen he moves his wife and young daughter, Leni, into the wilderness outside of Homer into a falling-down cabin.
 This is done with a promise to his wife and daughter that he will ‘get better’.
 Sure.